 A Large Language Model (LLM) is the foundational AI technology behind engines like ChatGPT, Perplexity, Claude, Gemini, Grok, and Copilot.
 These models are trained on massive datasets of text and learn to generate human-like responses by predicting what words and concepts should follow in a given context.
 They power the AI search revolution that is changing how consumers discover and evaluate brands.

-LLMs work by processing your question, understanding the intent behind it, and generating a response based on patterns learned during training combined with information retrieved in real time.
+LLMs work by processing a question, understanding the intent behind it, and generating a response based on patterns learned during training combined with information retrieved in real time.
 The models have internal "knowledge" from their training data (which has a cutoff date) and can also access current information through browsing or RAG pipelines.
 When an LLM recommends a brand, it is drawing on a combination of what it learned during training, what it can find on the web, and its assessment of which sources are most authoritative and relevant.
+As of 2025, the leading LLMs have been trained on datasets exceeding 10 trillion tokens, giving them broad but uneven knowledge of brands across industries.

 For marketers and business owners, understanding LLMs matters because these models are becoming primary discovery channels for consumers.
 When someone asks an LLM "What is the best CRM for small businesses?" the model's response directly influences purchasing decisions.
 Unlike a Google search where users see multiple options, an LLM might name only two or three brands, making the stakes of being included or excluded much higher.